AhmedRoshdy91/Vodafone_Task/README.md

 ## 📄 License

-This project is created for a code challenge demonstration.
+This project is created for a Vodafone code challenge.

 ## 👨‍💻 Author

-Created as a comprehensive code challenge solution demonstrating professional software engineering practices, advanced architecture patterns, and production-ready implementation.
+Ahmed Roshdy
 ---

 **Interactive API Documentation**: http://localhost:8000/docs